 So what are the critics’ concerns?
 Some BYOD challenges that have been raised primarily relate to security, privacy, and support.
 How can employers ensure security and privacy when employees access their data remotely?
 What if an employee's device is lost or stolen?
 And should support for personal devices be the responsibility of the employee, or will the employer's help desk serve everyone, including those who bring devices from home?
 There is also much lively debate on the relationship between BYOD policies and the Americans with Disabilities Act (ADA).
 Can employers require an employee to pay for and bring in their own accessible device as a way of getting around the ADA’s accommodations requirements?
 On the flip side, can an employer be required to set a BYOD policy as an accommodation when an employee needs to bring their own device because of built-in or individualized accessibility features?

 These are all important questions that need continued discussion and attention, because BYOD has the potential to truly transform the productivity of our workplaces.
 How does one measure productivity?
 It’s not always visible, but its effects are perceived in a number of ways.
 Beyond cost savings, employees using their own devices can often increase the quality and quantity of their work, which in turn, increases employer profits.
 BYOD has also been proven to reduce the time wasted by employees struggling with outdated or inaccessible technology devices and solutions.
-And while incompatibility is often a concern, research shows about 90% of personal devices can connect to most organizations’ infrastructures.
+And while incompatibility is often a concern, research shows the majority (87%) of companies are dependent to some extent on their employee’s ability to access mobile business apps from their personal smartphones.
 This is all great news for employers and employees alike.